lenaar/python-helloworld/README.md

-# python-helloworld
-Exercise: Continuous Application Deployment
+# Exercise: Continuous Application Deployment of python-helloworld

 Create a new GitHub Actions in the `/.github/workflows/docker-build.yml` that will build and push the Docker image for a python-helloworld, with the following requirements: